bbauska/BI-JS-for-webdev/README.md

 Let&apos;s add a span tag and inside this span tag we will add the text whatever the user has typed in the input and that is taskText.
 And then we can close our span tag and then we can also add a button for delete.

-So we can say button of class.
+We can say button of class.
 Let&apos;s give it a class of delete-button and then we can say delete here as a text and let&apos;s close this button tag.
 After creating a new li element, what we can do is we can say taskList and this is our UI and we want to append taskItem to it.
 And then we can say taskInput.value to be an empty string.

 This is because once we add it to the list right, we do not want to show that value to the user on the input.

-So we are removing it and then we can do something like taskId ++, so it will increment the taskId.
+We are removing it and then we can do something like taskId ++, so it will increment the taskId.
 And then what we can do is we can add an event to the delete button.
 How?
 We can say const deleteButton or we can say Btn to be taskItem querySelector and we can select the element with the class of delete button.

-So we can say .delete-btn and then we can say delete button.addEventListener and we can add a type of click.
+We can say .delete-btn and then we can say delete button.addEventListener and we can add a type of click.
 And let&apos;s also run a new function that is deleteTask.

-So now let&apos;s create a function called deleteTask and that&apos;s it.
+Now let&apos;s create a function called deleteTask and that&apos;s it.

-So we have written the code for add task function and we have added the event as well.
+We have written the code for add task function and we have added the event as well.

 This is all for this lesson, in the next lesson we will test this function